Bill Gates has always been prone to accurately predicting future global trends, providing a window into tomorrow.

 For context, the virulent Black Death claimed the lives of between 30 and 60 percent of Europe’s population, reducing the estimated world population from 450 million to between 350 and 375 million people during the 14th century.
 The Spanish Flu killed as many as 50 million—approximately 25 million lives lost in the first 25 weeks alone in 1918.
 More recently, the swine flu of 2009 killed 200,000 people and the HIV/AIDS epidemic is ongoing.

 According to Gates, Africa can achieve the seemingly impossible: food security.
 Thanks to advancements in fertilizers and crops, Africa will soon have much better nutrition and productivity.

-Robust communication, weather forecasts, and market price updates are no longer out-of-reach with the mass adoption of mobile devices throughout the continent.
+Also, less delays in food transport are being caused by Senegalese checkpoints.
+Robust communication, weather forecasts, and market prices updates are no longer out-of-reach with the adoption of mobile devices throughout the continent.

 Electronic banking and mobile payments will eradicate poverty.

-In Gates’ 2015 annual letter, he wrote, “By 2030, two billion people who don’t have a bank account today will be storing money and making payments with their phones.”
+In Gates’ 2015 annual letter, he wrote, “By 2030, two billion people who don’t have a bank account today will be storing money and making payment with their phones.”

 Poor nations will be a thing of the past in less than two decades.